People May Now Believe In Climate Change Thanks To Things Donald Trump Has Said Against it

 Climate change is a hotly debated topic.
 However, when it comes to the president of the United States of America, Donald Trump denies global warming exists.
-And, it could be this strong belief that could actually be turning some people who didn’t believe in climate change to now admit is occurring thanks.
+And it could be this strong belief that could actually be turning some people who didn’t believe in climate change to now admit it is indeed occurring.

 Donald Trump has been known to tweet about his stance on global warming.